kuraisle/fed-a-crate/README.md

 # Fed-A-Crate

 This repository contains the code for the Fed-A-Crate project website.
-The Fed-A-Crate project is an EU-funded project that runs from January 2025 to October 2024.
+The Fed-A-Crate project is an EU-funded project that runs from January 2025 to ....

 ## Contact
 For queries about the project and the website content please email by-covid-admin@elixir-europe.org.